exakat/exakat-docs/Reference/Rules/Classes/ClassInvasion.rst

 This is possible from the scope of the class itself.
 For example, an cloned object, or a parameter with the same type as the current class.

 Class invasion is a PHP feature.
+This applies to properties, constants and methods, `static <https://www.php.net/manual/en/language.oop5.static.php>`_ or not.

 .. code-block:: php